sheel-gandhi/School_District_Analysis/README.md

   * Schools by school type

-    The Charter school type seems to be affected at the hundredth place with overall passing percentage falling from 90.43% to 91.39%.
+    The Charter school type which includes Thomas High School seems to be affected at the hundredth place with overall passing percentage falling from 90.43% to 90.39%.
 A similar difference can be seen in math and reading percentage with a difference of 0.01% and 0.03% respectively.

 Original scores by school type
 ![image](https://user-images.githubusercontent.com/108366412/181429655-0dec8098-93d4-47d9-9ec5-f3c7a5fc6c1c.png)